Last updated

 by

 -separated list of priority groups.
-Each group is,
+Each group is ,

--separated list of path expressions.sort
+-separated list of path expressions.

-or space separated term (prefixes) to searchlimit
+or space separated term (prefixes) to search

-: is internal search limit (default 200)count
+: is internal search limit (default 200)

-: number results to return (default 50)mode
+: number results to return (default 50)

-: if mode =index
+: if mode = index

 Aidbox returns index DDL for a specific search